Wayne-DWA/Wayne-DWA.github.io/README.md

 If you are running on Linux it may be necessary to install some additional dependencies prior to being able to run locally: `sudo apt install build-essential gcc make`

+2. RUN `bundle exec jekyll serve -l` for localhost and the local server will automatically rebuild and refresh the pages on change.

 ## Using Docker

 Working from a different OS, or just want to avoid installing dependencies?
 You can use the provided `Dockerfile` to build a container that will run the site for you if you have [Docker](https://www.docker.com/) installed.